 - Reduced sense of personal responsibility

 Medical professionals continue to debate the pros and cons surrounding suboxone use.
-When it is used for short periods, addicts are more likely to relapse.
-When it is used for an extended period, it can be addictive on its own.
-When the addict stops taking it, they will experience withdrawal symptoms.
-This means they may need to detox from the drug that was supposed to help them detox.
-This process can be more difficult to handle than the initial opioid detox.
-That’s why many professionals don’t recommend suboxone for long-term use but see it as a stepping stone to sobriety.
+When used within a short duration, addicts are more likely to relapse.
+When used for an extended period, suboxone addiction can develop.
+When suboxone use ceases, withdrawal symptoms occur, meaning an individual may need to detox from the drug that was supposed to support their initial detox.
+Because of these concerns, not many professionals recommend suboxone for long-term use but see it as a stepping stone to sobriety.

 Suboxone Withdrawal Symptoms